 Video Game Download Link (please don’t share it)

-Length of music is undecided at this point, but will be updated shortly.
+The length of music is undecided at this point but will be updated shortly.

 Please follow the following links as this is the type of sound we are after any genre

 All audio must be delivered clean, 441/16bit (wav) with no sound going past -3dbfs.
 Follow this for guidelines